 But what was the weather like in the summer of 2021?
 There was something strange about that.
 While forests were going up in flames over the world and temperature records were being broken every day, the mercury barely rose above 25 degrees in the Netherlands.
 In mid-June there were three fairly warm days, but after that the thermometers got stuck at room temperature.
 The Heat Plans could remain on the shelf this year.
 To be honest: I quite like that.
 If I want to sweat, I’ll go to the sauna.
 But before I get angry emails from sun worshippers: I’m not the one who decides.

 And no, climate skeptics, such a cold summer doesn’t mean it’s all bullshit, this greenhouse effect.
 It may well become warmer everywhere else but colder in Western Europe.
 In fact, the chances are quite high; we actually live here, on the same latitude as Labrador, a little above our means.
 What if the Gulf Stream suddenly decides to retire?

-It was also a summer with a lot of rain in some places.
+It was also a rather wet summer with a lot of rain in some places.
 The province of Limburg in particular received an overdose.
 In other parts of the country, the rain was only annoying from time to time.
 But the differences were enormous: in the days when the town of Valkenburg was flooded, only a few splotches of drizzle fell near Rotterdam, at just 150 kilometres distance.
 Between the showers there were still quite a few sunny intervals; and sometimes you simply have to enforce fair weather.

 From a photographic point of view, the abundant rainfall also had a major advantage: nature remained beautifully lush and green all summer.
 In previous summers there was little left of the grass by the beginning of June, this year I have not seen a single withered blade of grass.
 Wildflowers thrived on roadsides, weeds sometimes grew man-sized on the pavement.